Junaid-tech-cloud/khansaama/README.md

 # fyp
 This was my final year project.

-This is an REST API server which serves data to an Android app developed in Java.
-The app is a food ordering app much like Foodpanda which offers the functionality to search food/restaurants in a radius of 2km and place an order.
+It contains a REST API server which serves data to a Web Application developed in React js.
+The Web app is a food ordering app much like Foodpanda which offers the functionality to search food/restaurants place an order.